 Exercising is not just about losing weight or toning your muscles.
-Though it has numerous positives effects on the body, exercising can also help to preserve your vision, especially in old age.
+Though it has numerous positive effects on the body, exercising can also help to preserve your vision, especially in old age.

 Your eyes in old age need all the help they can get.
 They aren’t as resilient as they once were, they won’t recover as quickly from infections and they won’t hold off diseases as well as they used to.
 Exercise can in fact hold off diseases and keep your eyes from falling prey to age-related diseases.

-Many age-related diseases that develop in the eye such as glaucoma, cataracts and age-related macular degeneration (AMD) have a higher risk of developing if a person isn’t active.
+Many age-related diseases that develop in the eye such as glaucoma, cataracts, and age-related macular degeneration (AMD) are more prevalent in people who aren’t active.

 Just as no exercise works the same group of muscles, no exercise affects the eye the same.
 Some are better than others for preventing cataracts, while others will likely reduce your risk of glaucoma.

-A walk in the park, a jog on the treadmill and some light cycling can help to reduce intraocular pressure.
-When the pressure in the eye becomes too much (glaucoma), this is when nerves and cells in the eye start to die.
-Avoid strenuous exercise like weight lifting as activities such as this may increase your intraocular pressure.
+A walk in the park, a jog on the treadmill, or some light cycling can help to reduce intraocular pressure.
+When the pressure in the eye becomes too much (glaucoma), nerves and cells in the eye start to die.
+If you are at risk for glaucoma, be careful with strenuous exercise like weight lifting as activities such as this may increase your intraocular pressure.

-For cataracts and AMD, studies found that those who were active more than three times a week, doing a mix of cardio and strength training were less likely to develop either disease.
+For cataracts and AMD, studies found that those who were active 150 minutes per week, doing a mix of cardio and strength training were less likely to develop either disease.

 A Healthy Diet for Healthy Eyes

 There is a hotly debated statistic that losing weight and being healthy is 80 percent diet and 20 percent exercise.
-The accuracy of this stat is often criticized by fitness experts, but the underlining point is what is important.
+Fitness experts often criticize the accuracy of this stat, but the underlining point is what is important.

 Diet and exercise work hand in hand.
 If you’re exercising every day, but then indulge in an extra-large pizza on the regular, you aren’t making healthy choices.
 In fact, when you eat unhealthy foods, you’re undoing all the exercise you just did.